MicrosoftDocs/VBA-Docs/api/Excel.ListObject.Refresh.md

 # ListObject.Refresh method (Excel)

 Retrieves the current data and schema for the list from the server that is running Microsoft SharePoint Foundation.
 This method can be used only with lists that are linked to a SharePoint site.
-If the SharePoint site is not available, calling this method will return an error.
+If the SharePoint site is not available, calling this method returns an error.

 ## Syntax